-The Deputies may pose to the Prime Minister and to the other members of the Government who are held to respond to them, written questions and oral questions with or without debate.
-The questions or the responses which are made to them are not followed by [a] vote.
+The Deputies may pose to the members of the Government, who are held to respond to them, oral questions and questions concerning current matters [questions d'actualité].
+The questions and the responses which are made to them are not followed by [a] vote.